Rêverie (Debussy): Overview

-The piece is however famous and has been transcribed many times, notably for violin and piano by Alberto Bachmann (Fromont 1912), for piano four hands by Henri Woollett (Fromont, 1913), and for cello and piano by Ferdinando Ronchini (Fromont, 1914) among others.
+The piece is famous, however, and has been transcribed many times, notably for violin and piano by Alberto Bachmann (Fromont 1912), for piano four hands by Henri Woollett (Fromont, 1913), and for cello and piano by Ferdinando Ronchini (Fromont, 1914) among others.

 The first known public performance was given on 27 February 1899 by the pianist Germaine Alexandre.

 Analysis

-Harry Halbreich described "Rêverie" as very pleasant sounding piece with a somewhat simple but certain melodic charm.
+Harry Halbreich described Rêverie as very pleasant sounding piece with a somewhat simple but certain melodic charm.

 The piece carries the number L 76 (68) in the catalogue of works by Debussy by the musicologist François Lesure.

 In popular culture

-The song "My Reverie" by Larry Clinton adapts the melody of Debussy's "Rêverie".
+The song "My Reverie" by Larry Clinton adapts the melody of Debussy's Rêverie.

-Isao Tomita includes a synthesized version of "Rêverie" among other pieces by Debussy in his album Snowflakes are Dancing.
+Isao Tomita includes a synthesized version of Rêverie among other pieces by Debussy in his album Snowflakes are Dancing.
+In Japan during the late 1970s, this version of Rêverie was used for the opening and closing of Fuji Television's transmissions.

+An arrangement of the piece by Ramin Djawadi also plays a central part in the first season of Westworld.